Light Therapy Might Help People With Bipolar Depression

 And given that light therapy can trigger hypomania, Lewy says that the therapy should be conducted under a doctor's supervision, preferably a psychiatrist.
 "If there's the slightest chance that a patient will switch into a manic episode, then their doctor can be there to treat them."

-Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood, energy, activity levels and the ability to carry out day-to-day tasks, according to the National institute of Mental Health.
-About 3 percent of the U.S. adult population suffer from the disorder.
+Bipolar disorder, also known as manic-depressive illness, is a brain disorder that causes unusual shifts in mood, energy, activity levels and the ability to carry out day-to-day tasks, according to the National Institute of Mental Health.
+About 3 percent of the U.S. adult population suffers from the disorder.

 This study "offers a glimmer into a new pathway for treatment," says psychiatrist Ken Duckworth, medical director of the patient advocacy group National Alliance on Mental Illness.
 That's needed, he says, because "bipolar depression is one of the most difficult types of depression to treat."
 Medications such as mood stabilizers and antidepressants that work well to treat the manic phase of bipolar disorder are not effective in treating the depressive phase, Duckworth says.
 And people with bipolar disorder "spend most of their time on the depressive end of the spectrum."